kanidm/concread/CACHE.md

 This is due to each CPU's cache being independent to the caches of every other CPU in a system, both within a die package and across a NUMA boundary.
 Updates to the memory from one CPU, requires coordination based on the MESI [r 0].
-Each cache maintains it's own MESI state machine, and they coordinate through inter-processor communication when required.
+Each cache maintains its own MESI state machine, and they coordinate through inter-processor communication when required.

 Examining MESI, it becomes apparent that it's best to keep cache-lines from becoming `Invalid` as this state causes the highest level of inter processor communication to validate the content of the cache which adds significant delays to any operation.